nerocide/Pi_scripts/README.md

 Here are a bunch of helper scripts that help you turn your raspberry pi into a 3D printer box control.

+__Even if the set of script is genereic, there is no garanty it will work for your environnement__

 ## Octoprint